 The organization should not attempt to evaluate or investigate the report or be concerned with false reporting, but to respond appropriately and swiftly to avoid further distress to the victim.
-Everyone at GYHA is required to report any and all concerns regarding sexual abuse, physical abuse, emotional abuse, bullying, hazing, coach misconduct, player misconduct and any other forms of inappropriate behavior immediately to the appropriate investigative agency and Hockey Director.
-USA Hockey and CAHA SafeSport Program guidelines are to be followed when reporting and responding to abuse.
+All employees, coaches, members and staff of CRHA are required to report any and all concerns regarding sexual abuse, physical abuse, emotional abuse, bullying, hazing, coach misconduct, player misconduct and any other forms of inappropriate behavior immediately to the appropriate investigative agency and the CHRA SafeSport Coordinator.
+CRHA, USA Hockey and CAHA SafeSport Program guidelines are to be followed when reporting and responding to abuse.